gbdev/gb-asm-tutorial/src/part3/project-structure.md

 - Graphics assets are present and organized
 - The makefile is set to compile all changes
 - A basic entry point & Game Loop has been setup for you.
+- Some helpful utilities have already been included.

+> **Note:** Utilties that are more complicated will be explained on the utilities page.

 This page is going to explain how the Galactic Armada project is structured.
 This includes the folders, resources, tools, entry point, and compilation process.